jflets/ml-mildew-detector/README.md

 ## Project Overview
 This project aims to develop a machine learning model and a supporting dashboard to differentiate between healthy cherry leaves and those infected with powdery mildew.

+### Live site
+Please click [here](https://jf-mildew-detector-09b8c9aef9a8.herokuapp.com) to view the live sit.
+Please allow time for the application to load and please open this in a new tab.

 ## Agile
 ### Kanban Board
 I utilized a [Kanban Board](https://github.com/users/jflets/projects/4) to layout what needed to be completed to finish this project.
 Doing this kept me on track and helped break up the whole project into manageable chunks with clear objectives.